naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - For tightly coupled tasks, use an RDMA network that provides very high bandwidth, low latency communication between VMs.

 #### Recommedation for Burst an HPC cluster to Azure
-An organization is running HPC Pack on-premises, and uses Azure VMs for burst capacity.
+[Recommedation for Burst an HPC cluster to Azure]: #recommedation-for-burst-an-hpc-cluster-to-azure An organization is running HPC Pack on-premises, and uses Azure VMs for burst capacity.

 ![](/images/burst_hpc_cluster_azure.png)